-This is how we at the typesofchicken.com team protect our sensitive plants from our chicken.
+This is how we at the typesofchicken.com team protect our sensitive plants from our chickens.

 1. Chicken wire around your sensitive plants